Mezzky/pokemon-app/README.md

 This website is give you Information about Pokemon and soon will be Game of Pokemon, Currently, two official features are available:

-- P o k e dex
+- P o k edex
 - Search Pokemon
 - All Data Pokemon
 - Show More Feature